youngkar/github-workshop/README.md

   `git clone https://github.com/<teammate’s username>/github-workshop`

-  *This step creates a local copy of the repository on your computer, which has the same content as the online, or "remote", version does.*
+  *This step creates a local copy of the repository on your computer, which has the same content as the online, called "remote", version does.*

 ## Part 4: Add collaborators to a repository